Understanding Key Terms

 An employee who has the authority to take action to redress sexual violence, who has been given the duty of reporting incidents of sexual violence or any other misconduct by students to the Title IX coordinator or other appropriate university designee, or whom a student could reasonably believe has this authority or duty.
 This includes, but is not limited to:

-- Instructors, including full-time professors, adjunct professors, lecturers, associate instructors, and others who offer classroom instruction or office hours to students
+- Instructors, including full-time professors, adjunct lecturers, associate instructors, teaching assistants, and any others who offer instruction (whether in-person or online) or office hours to students

-- Coaches, trainers, and other athletic staff who interact directly with students
+- Coaches, and other athletic staff who interact directly with students

 - Student affairs administrators